HITS - Microsoft Teams

 Mobile Devices

-Download the Teams mobile app from the iOS Apple Store or Google Play Store.
+Download the Teams mobile app from the iOS App Store or Google Play Store.
 Ensure Microsoft Intune is installed on your device to use the mobile app.

 Creating New "Teams"